Investing in the Future - Middlefork School

 What are the most pressing facility challenges at Middlefork School?

-• Safety and Security: While a secure entrance and video surveillance exist, further reinforcements are needed, including upgraded access points, reinforced doors and glass, a fully enclosed playground, enhanced communication systems, and life safety measures such as a fire suppression system and a storm shelter.
+• Safety and Security: While a secure entrance and video surveillance exist, further reinforcements are needed, including upgraded access points, reinforced doors and glass, a secure playground, enhanced communication systems, and life safety measures such as a fire suppression system and a storm shelter.

 • Aging Infrastructure: Despite ongoing maintenance, heating, roofing, and other essential systems are outdated, inefficient, and increasingly costly to maintain.